Maintenance tracking spreadsheetsLearn why CMMS is better than spreadsheets

 Supply chain management

 A CMMS will automatically track parts inventory, manage suppliers and vendors effortlessly, and help you keep inventory costs optimized.
 When parts are consumed during work orders, the CMMS depletes stock levels in real time.
 No need to go back to the desk and update those stock cards.
 If stock falls below minimum levels, the system will notify the required users or suppliers to start the re-ordering process.
 Stock outs can be a thing of the past!

 Fiix assists the facilities maintenance manager with work reception, planning, control, forecasting, performance, evaluation, and reporting in one system.

 The CMMS keeps you apprised of your organization’s maintenance activities in real time.
 Managers can see which assets are offline, who is working on what and what still needs to be done.

 Work requests submitted into the system can be routed to the correct people instantly.
 Technicians receive notifications automatically so they know what work is due.

 The purpose of implementing a maintenance strategy is to minimize costs associated with downtime, stocking parts, and management reporting time.
-The choice is simple – spend months building a cumbersome and inadequate maintenance spreadsheet that takes a week to open with its complex macros and triggers or select a simple to use, cloud based CMMS system.
+The choice is simple – spend months building a cumbersome and inadequate maintenance tracking spreadsheet that takes a week to open with its complex macros and triggers, or select a simple to use, cloud-based CMMS.
 Why reinvent the wheel?
 Many CMMS systems can be customized to suit your maintenance processes, no matter what size your organization.
 A CMMS can be effectively deployed by any business in any market sector for efficient asset management.